utdata/rwdir/05-transform.Rmd

 ![Common mistakes combining](images/transform-mistakes-two.png){width=600px}

-Note if you want to combine a series of strings in your filter, you have to put them inside a "concatenate" function, which is shoretened to `c()`, as in the example above.
+Note if you want to combine a series of strings in your filter, you have to put them inside a "concatenate" function, which is shortened to `c()`, as in the example above.

 ## Arrange()